HoneyDrunkStudios/HoneyDrunk.Vault/docs/Services.md

 ## SecretCache.cs

 In-memory caching layer for secrets.
 Reduces calls to remote secret stores with configurable TTL and size limits.

+**Expiration Semantics:** `SecretCache` uses passive expiration; entries expire lazily on access and via size-based eviction.
+There is no background sweeper.
+TTL and sliding expiration are respected on every cache access.

+**Position in Pipeline:** Vault registers one `CachingSecretStore` around the provider resolution store.
+Caching is not provider-specific—it wraps the entire provider resolution pipeline.

 ```csharp
 public sealed class SecretCache : IDisposable